josokw/HopfieldANN/README.md

 The interactive prompt accepts `D` for this rule.
 Note that training performs N dynamics runs per epoch, so it takes noticeably longer than the one-shot rules on larger grids.

+> **Known performance issue**: The current implementation runs full asynchronous convergence
+> (up to 1000 sweeps) at each of the `DAYDREAMING_EPOCHS × N` steps, making Daydreaming
+> unusably slow for grids larger than ~50 neurons.
+For interactive use on the provided
+> demo data (100–256 neurons), prefer **Hebbian, Storkey, Pseudo-inverse, or Modern**
+> learning rules.
+A fix replacing full convergence with a single async sweep per step is
+> planned.

 ### Modern Hopfield (softmax / exponential-energy) learning rule

 The Modern Hopfield learning rule (Ramsauer et al., "Hopfield Networks is All You Need",